MA Historical Research

 Another relevant language may be substituted for Latin subject to approval.
 If you would like to take more than 15 credits, these modules are also available as option modules.

-The modules listed below are those that we are planning to offer in 2019-20.
-Please note that module availability may still change at this stage i.e. due to student uptake at registration.
+The modules listed below are those that we are planning to offer in 2020-21.
+Please note that module availability may still change at this stage i.e. due to staff changes or student uptake at registration.
 For non-History modules, the owning department has final approval for acceptance onto their modules and, if space becomes limited, priority may be given to students registered in that department. *

 You will choose 60 credits of option modules